Forgotten Romance: The Romanian Language

 Originating from Vulgar Latin, it was brought to the region by Romans.
 After they left the area around 271-272AD the language stayed and transformed over time.

-Linguists went through and removed many of the Slavic words that had infiltrated the Romanian language.
+At one point during the 1,800s, there was a massive effort to “Re-Latinize” the language.
+Linguists went through and stripped out many of the Slavic words that had infiltrated Romanian over the centuries.

 What does all this mean for you?